gunshi/gunshi.github.io/content/publication/La-MAML/index.md

 publication: In *Neural Information Processing Systems 2020 (Oral)*
 publication_short: In *Neurips*

-abstract: <div style="text-align: justify"> The continual learning problem involves training models with limited capacity to perform well on a set of an unknown number of sequentially arriving tasks.
+abstract: The continual learning problem involves training models with limited capacity to perform well on a set of an unknown number of sequentially arriving tasks.
 While meta-learning shows great potential for reducing interference between old and new tasks, the current training procedures tend to be either slow or offline, and sensitive to many hyper-parameters.
 In this work, we propose Look-ahead MAML (La-MAML), a fast optimisation-based meta-learning algorithm for online-continual learning, aided by a small episodic memory.
 Our proposed modulation of per-parameter learning rates in our meta-learning update allows us to draw connections to prior work on hypergradients and meta-descent.
-This provides a more flexible and efficient way to mitigate catastrophic forgetting compared to conventional prior-based methods.La-MAML achieves performance superior to other replay-based, prior-based and meta-learning based approaches for continual learning on real-world visual classification benchmarks. </div>
+This provides a more flexible and efficient way to mitigate catastrophic forgetting compared to conventional prior-based methods.La-MAML achieves performance superior to other replay-based, prior-based and meta-learning based approaches for continual learning on real-world visual classification benchmarks.
 # Summary.
 An optional shortened abstract.
 summary: In this work we develop a gradient-based meta-learning algorithm for efficient, online continual learning, that is robust and scalable to real-world visual benchmarks.

 tags:
+- Meta Learning
-- Source Themes
+- Deep Learning

 featured: true

 links: